flatironinstitute/sciware/07_RemoteWork/content.md

 * Without trusted, there is a timeout (default 20 min), after which X11 will stop working.
 Disable with

         ForwardX11Timeout 0

+## Workstations

+* If you have a linux workstation, and forget its name, just use `username.lin` (.flatironinstitute.org)

+## VPN

+* If you have a *Foundation-owned* Mac laptop, it should have the FI VPN pre-configured (if not, contact IT)
+* VPN is not available on Linux laptops or self-managed machines